Nightshades

 Identifying Disease

-Pruning nightshades encourages focused growth and more bountiful harvests
+Pruning nightshades encourages focused growth and bountiful harvests

-• For eggplant, maintain your plant to three main stems (1 original main stem and 2 side shoots) and remove all other emerging shoots.
-Remove any branches that grow inward, making the plant too dense.
+For eggplant, maintain your plant to three main stems (1 original main stem and 2 side shoots) and remove all other emerging shoots.
+Remove any branches that grow inward—growth that is too dense can trap humidity and create an environment for disease.

-• It is recommended that you do not prune large-fruited peppers (bell peppers), as this stunts their growth.
-For smaller fruited varieties, such as jalapenos, habanero, and thai peppers, pinching off the main stem early in the season leads to better yields by encouraging the plant to branch out more.
+It is recommended that you do not prune large-fruited peppers (bell peppers), as this stunts their growth.
+For smaller fruited varieties, such as jalapenos, habanero, and Thai peppers, pinch off the main stem early in the season to encourage the plant to branch out more, leading to better yields.

 Add plenty of organic matter to your soil before planting.
 For example, compost can provide plants with the required nutrients & minerals.
 Adding lime and eggshells to your mix can help prevent blossom end rot, a common nightshade disease where the bottom of the fruit rots.

-• Inconsistent water is extremely bad for your plants and can lead to diseases, so make sure to water on a fixed schedule.
+Inconsistent water stresses your plants and can lead to diseases, so make sure to water on a fixed schedule.
+Try not to water overhead to prevent fungal diseases from moisture on the leaves; water at the base of the plants instead.

 Sources: Savvy Gardening, Gardening Know How, Morning Chores, The Kitchn, Gardener’s Path, Unsplash